Rome

 What's it really like?

-The city is so rich in art, monuments and religion it attracts millions of tourists, scholars and pilgrims from around the world and even though it's sprawled out over six famous hills, the centre of Rome can feel claustrophobic and noisy, especially during the peak months between Easter and August
+The city is so rich in art, monuments and religion it attracts millions of tourists, scholars and pilgrims from around the world and even though it's sprawled out over six famous hills, the centre of Rome becomes bustling, especially during the peak months between Easter and August when masses of tourists clash with the city's business workers.

 At night, when most other cities slip towards slumber Rome's streets come alive with people-watchers and diners set against the backdrop of its seductively illuminated monuments.